jendave/augmented-reality-foundry/README.md

 [![License](https://img.shields.io/github/license/jendave/augmented-reality-foundry)](LICENSE)

 # About
-A FoundryVTT compendium of rolltables and macros for [Augmented Reality: The Holistic City Kit For Cyberpunk Games](https://preview.drivethrurpg.com/en/product/202175/augmented-reality-the-holistic-city-kit-for-cyberpunk-games)
+A FoundryVTT compendium of rolltables and macros for [Augmented Reality: The Holistic City Kit For Cyberpunk Games](https://preview.drivethrurpg.com/en/product/202175/augmented-reality-the-holistic-city-kit-for-cyberpunk-games) by Paul Gallagher.

 This fantastic resource can also be found at the following links:
 * [itch.io](https://p-d-gallagher.itch.io/augmented-reality)